ogostos/zellwk.com/src/posts/2019-05-01-async-await-in-loops.md

 Here's why it happens.

 When you use `await` in a `filter` callback, the callback always a promise.
-Since promises are always truthy, everything item in the array passes the filter.
+Since promises are always truthy, every item in the array passes the filter.
 Writing `await` in a `filter` is like writing this code:

 ```js
 // Everything passes the filter...